Subscribe To This Site

 What are the types of air conditioning gauges manifold set?

-There are numerous manifold gauges, but I’ll be discussion two categories of manifold gauge.
+There are numerous manifold gauges, but we’ll be discussion two categories of manifold gauge.

 The two-valve gauge manifold set has the two hand valves and three hose ports.
 The hand valves are adjustable.
-You could adjust the hand valves to monitor the system pressures within the system.
+We could adjust the hand valves to monitor the system pressures within the system.

 Notes: this air conditioning gauges set has the two gauges: the high side gauge and the low side gauges.
-To monitor the high side of the air conditioner units you have to connect the hose to high side ports.
-And to monitor from the low side of AC units you have to connect the hose to low side ports.
+To monitor the high side of the air conditioner units we have to connect the hose to high side ports and to monitor from the low side of central air conditioning units we have to connect the hose to low side ports.

 The advantage a four-valve has over two-valve is it has the two extra valves.
 These two extra valve allows the technician to connect to refrigerant cylinder and vacuum pump without disconnect the service hose (utility hose).